ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Keyboard Focus in Qt Quick.rst

 While the example is simple, there are a lot going on behind the scenes.
 Whenever the current item changes, the
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__ sets the delegate's ``Item::focus`` property.
-As the
+:ref:`ListView <sdk_qtquick_listview>` sets the delegate's ``Item::focus``
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__ is a focus scope, this doesn't affect the rest of the application.
-However, if the `ListView </sdk/apps/qml/QtQuick/ListView/>`__ itself has active focus this causes the delegate itself to receive active focus.
+property.
+As the :ref:`ListView <sdk_qtquick_listview>` is a focus scope, this doesn't affect the rest of the application.
+However, if the :ref:`ListView <sdk_qtquick_listview>` itself has active focus this causes the delegate itself to receive active focus.
 In this example, the root type of the delegate is also a focus scope, which in turn gives active focus to the ``Text`` type that actually performs the work of handling the ``Return`` key.

-All of the QML view classes, such as
-`PathView </sdk/apps/qml/QtQuick/PathView/>`__ and
-`GridView </sdk/apps/qml/QtQuick/draganddrop#gridview>`__, behave in a similar manner to allow key handling in their respective delegates.
+All of the QML view classes, such as :ref:`PathView <sdk_qtquick_pathview>` and `GridView </sdk/apps/qml/QtQuick/draganddrop/#gridview>`_ , behave in a similar manner to allow key handling in their respective delegates.

 .. |image0| image:: /media/sdk/apps/qml/qtquick-input-focus/images/declarative-qmlfocus1.png
 .. |image1| image:: /media/sdk/apps/qml/qtquick-input-focus/images/declarative-qmlfocus2.png